iainguilliard/c2prog/README.md

 # c2prog

-Use an Arduino to flash the Ardupilot bootloader to SiK radios via the C2 interface, if you dont have access to a Silicon Labs C2 programmer.
+Use an Arduino to flash the Ardupilot bootloader to SiK radios via the C2 interface.

+The Ardiuno sketch containts the SiK bootloader for HM-TRP based radios.
+Once the bootloader is flashed to the radio, the latest firmware can be installed via the USB or serial port in the usual way.

-Based on the AVR code in https://github.com/x893/C2.Flash.
+Based on the AVR code within https://github.com/x893/C2.Flash.
 Which in turn is based on the code examples provided in the orginal Si Labs application note, AN127 Rev. 1.1.